SouthernMethodistUniversity/ds_1300/_sources/book/00_introduction.md

 | Dr. Robert Kalescky | rkalescky@smu.edu | 8-3070 | Heroy Hall 303 | TBD          |
 | Dr. Eric Godat      | egodat@smu.edu    | 8-4599 | Ford Hall 119  | TBD          |

-Students will be encouraged to use the course Slack channel for communication with instructors and their fellow classmates.
+Students will be encouraged to use the course Teams channel for communication with instructors and their fellow classmates.
 This will be especially important when communicating with group members while working on the semester project.